resir014/twitch-vtubers-sea/README.md

 git clone https://github.com/resir014/twitch-vtubers-sea.git
 ```

-Then, install dependencies and fetch data to your local machine. **Note that we use Yarn, not npm.**
+Then, install the dependencies to your local machine. **Note that we use Yarn, not npm.**

 ```bash
 cd twitch-vtubers-sea